arborworkflows/arborCollections/_posts/collections/phylogeny/2016-03-02-makeTreeDataMatch.md

 ---
-title: makeTreeDataMatch
+title: collapseSingles
 author: Arbor core team
-categories: collections phylogeny
+categories: collections phylogeny treemanipulate

 ---

-# makeTreeDataMatch: function
+# collapseSingles: function

 ### collection: phylogenies

 ## Overview

-Matches the rownames of a data matrix with the tip labels of a phylogenetic tree using the aRbor function make.treedata.
+Collapses all singleton nodes in a phylogenetic tree (e.g. all nodes with only one descendent).

 ## Example

-data(anolis)
-td <- make.treedata(anolis$phy, anolis$dat, name_column=1)

 ## Arguments

-- Tree for matching with data: An input phylogenetic tree
+- Input tree: An input phylogenetic tree
-- Table for matching with tree: A data matrix including species names

 ## Outputs

-- tree_matched: Tree with tip labels that match data names exactly.
+- Output tree: Tree with all singleton nodes removed.
-- table_matched: Table with row names that match tree tip labels exactly.

 ## References